bonitasoft/bonita-doc/md/tenant-api.md

  :::

  ::: warning
- **Note:** In Efficiency and Performance edition, if you have an access control file installed on your tenant, you need to delete    it before installing or updating your BDM.
+ **Note:** In Efficiency, Performance and Entreprise editions, if you have an access control file installed on your tenant, you need to delete    it before installing or updating your BDM.
  :::